Finding Influential Instances for Distantly Supervised Relation Extraction: Introduction

-Aside from the above denoising methods in DS, the influence subsampling (IFS) \cite{wang2019less} was recently proposed for data denoising in supervised learning.
-Motivated by the IFS's promising performance in dropping out adverse samples for denoising, in this work, we try to fulfill the potential of IFS in distantly supervised RE, by developing the \textbf{R}elation \textbf{E}xtraction by \textbf{I}n\textbf{F}luence subsampling (REIF) framework.
-As shown in Fig. \ref{fig:0}, each instance is assigned a quality measure $\phi$, from which its sampling probability is obtained via the sampling function $\pi$.
+The high-level idea of REIF is shown by Fig. \ref{fig:0}.
+Each instance is assigned a quality measure $\phi$, from which its sampling probability is obtained via the sampling function $\pi$.
 Accordingly, the better an instance's quality is, the more likely it is picked during training.
 We will explain the operational meaning of $\phi$ in Section \ref{sec:3.2}.
+In a nutshell, the main contributions of this paper are \begin{itemize} \item We develop a novel IF-based denosing framework for DS RE, namely REIF, for denoising RE by sampling favorable training instances.